 - swelling of the face and tongue

 - difficulty breathing

 - wheezing and other unusual breath sounds

-Cyanosis can also appear as a sign of a UAO, depending on the severity and duration of your blockage.
+Cyanosis can also appear as a sign of acute UAO, depending on the severity and duration of your blockage.
 Cyanosis occurs when there is not enough oxygen in the blood.
-The lack of oxygen can give your skin, lips, and even fingernails, a bluish color.
+The lack of oxygen can give your skin, lips, and fingernails a bluish color.
 If you notice a bluish tint to your appearance, seek emergency medical treatment immediately.

 Treatment of your upper airway obstruction will depend on the cause.
 Regardless of the source of your obstruction, prompt medical attention is extremely important.

 Due to its potentially life-threatening consequences, anaphylaxis requires immediate treatment.
 If you suspect that you or someone you know is having an anaphylactic reaction, call 911.

 Treatment for anaphylaxis may involve the use of oxygen as well as antihistamines and anti-inflammatory drugs to help you breathe and reduce the swelling.
 If you know that you’re at risk for anaphylaxis, your doctor may have already given you an auto-injector.
 An auto-injector is a syringe that carries a premeasured dose of epinephrine, or adrenaline, in it.
 Epinephrine can effectively stop your anaphylaxis and it may save your life.

 To treat epiglottitis your doctor will first want to make sure that you’re able to breathe.
 This is usually done by administering oxygen using a mask or breathing tube.
 If you have epiglottitis as a result of an infection, antibiotics will be prescribed.